GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-Incorporating both the signs and the zeros for the border edges, the edge weights are the following:
+Incorporating both the signs and the zeros for the border edges, the final edge weights are the following:

 ```{code-cell} ipython3
 edge_weights = np.array([